pmainguet/udemy-courses/React-Redux/README.md

 \*MIDDLEWARE:

 * functions that stop any actions, check, let it pass, logs it ...
-* example: Promise used with Axios to handle ajax request
+* Promise used with Axios to handle ajax request => simple implementation.
+For more complex implementation (ie, delays, ..), use React Thunk

 \*ROUTER/HISTORY